substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 called by `transfer()` to handle all storage updates when transferring a Kitty.

-Separating the logic this way makes the private `transfer_kitty_to()` function reusable by other dispatchable functions of our pallet, without needing to duplicate code.
+Separating the logic this way makes the private `transfer_kitty_to()` function reusable by other dispatchable functions of our pallet without needing to duplicate code.
 In our case, we're going to reuse it for the `buy_kitty` dispatchable we're creating in the next section.

 #### `transfer`